-By setting the reminiscences of the Napoleonic wars and the Spanish guerrillas against the invader as backdrop, João Jacinto’s mesmerising series invites the viewer to an imaginary hunt of its hidden visual and historical ghosts and vestiges.
+By setting the reminiscences of the Napoleonic wars and the Spanish guerrillas against the invader as a backdrop, João Jacinto’s mesmerising series invites the viewer to an imaginary hunt of its hidden visual and historical ghosts and vestiges.
 Indeed, the saturnine large-scale drawings were made after Francisco Goya’s Powder production in the Sierra de Tardienta dating from between 1810 and 1814.

 Repeating themselves with dynamic variations, the spectral yet heavily layered and textured drawings open a space for the hallucinatory presence of Goya’s active gaze when visiting Zaragoza, in 1808, with the general José de Palafox y Melci.
 Witnessing the ravages made by the French artillery, Goya simultaneously started his print series The Disasters of War, which he entitled The Fatal consequences of Spain's bloody war with Bonaparte and other emphatic caprices, along with the two oils on wood panels dedicated to the Spanish civilian resistance and their clandestine production of powder and ammunitions.